University of Alberta Augustana Campus

 The Augustana Campus is a faculty of the University of Alberta located in Camrose, Alberta, Canada.
-It was merged into the larger, Edmonton, Alberta-based University in 2004.
+It was merged into the larger, Edmonton-based university in 2004.

 History

 Augustana has a long history in Alberta, beginning in 1910 as "Camrose Lutheran College".
 It was merged into the University of Alberta as of July 1, 2004.

 Campus life

 Approximately 1050 students of the University of Alberta study full-time at the Augustana Campus.
 About half of the students live on campus.
 The Faculty draws from the surrounding area, (especially rural areas throughout Alberta) from the rest of Canada and elsewhere to make up its student population and staff.
 About 15% of the student body are International students from a variety of countries around the world.

 The campus has residency options, including a specific building for freshman students.
 It is located near the middle of campus to new students still learning the layout of the campus and to facilitate building community with their peers.
 Freshman students are generally expected to live their first year in residence, with the option of continuing in residency or finding their own off-campus accommodations after that.
 Residency ensures a student not only a room but also three meals a day at the dining hall.
 Typically students in and beyond their second year may choose to reside close to the main area in a set of buildings commonly referred to as "The Ravine", which sports a central common-area building with cooking and laundry facility known as "The Dish".